ZijiaZhang/CPSC436_Project/README.md

 ### Functions
 All function names should be in `camelCase`.

-## Please squash your commit when you merge your PR.
+## Please squash your commit when you merge your PR!